Team-Tea-Time/laravel-forum/readme.md

 Now you can create the database schema using the default Laravel command `php artisan migrate` .

-To enable you to fully customise your forum, the package is integrated inside your application using two application level controllers.
-Run the command `php artisan forum:install` to auto-deploy the controllers in your app/controllers folder.
-(Please note that the command will fail if a file with the same name already exists.)
+Finally, run the command `php artisan forum:install` to auto-deploy the forum controller in your app/controllers folder.
+You can override any of the methods in this controller to alter the behaviour of the forum.

+## Customisation

+### Configuration

+To adjust configuration (including permissions and integration options), publish the package config files:

+`php artisan config:publish Eorzea/forum`

+You'll find them in app/config/packages/Eorzea/forum.

+### Controller methods

+You can override any of the methods in the controller (app/controllers/ForumController.php by default) to adjust the behaviour of your forum.

-### Customise
+### Views

-To tweak the views, publish them to your views folder using the Laravel command:
+Publish the package view files to your views folder:

 `php artisan view:publish Eorzea/forum`

-The very last step needed is to create some categories and subcategories in the forum_categories tables.
-The schema is very basic and you should be able to do that on your own using Laravel seeds.

-Once your categories are set up, go to <app hostname>/forum and you should see a brand new forum.

-More information on how to integrate it with your login system is available through the config files comments.
-By default, it should run well with Laravel's default auth mechanism (which is also extended by certain auth packages such as Zizaco Confide, so they will inherently be compatible with this package).
+You can then adjust the views however you like.
+I suggest editing the master view to make it extend your app's main layout to easily integrate the forum with your design.

 ## Features